m4rkw/tethery/README.md

 vSSH seems to crash intermittently.
 Not sure why this is yet, but I will raise it with the author.

+Update 18/12/15: Velestar have confirmed that they have reproduced and fixed the issue and the fix will go out with the next release, however this likely won't be before January 2016.

 Update 17/11/15: I have received a response from Velestar about the intermittent crash, they are looking into it.